 You can also take advantage of occasion modifiers and drive more qualified leads to your business.

-Or those looking for restaurants that are open on holidays.
-An example key phrase is “ Wedding catering services in Santa Monica” or “ Italian catering services for Los Angeles wedding”.
+Or, if you're targeting those looking for restaurants that are open on holidays, you can use key phrases like “wedding catering services in Santa Monica” or “ Italian catering services for Los Angeles wedding.”

 Special offering keyword modifiers is also a great way to capture leads.